nytimes/pourover/index.md

 **NOTE: `selectionFn` must return a `MatchSet` not an array of items.
 Remember, MatchSets are returned from `getCurrentFilteredItems` calls as well non-stateful queries over filters as well as from `and`, `or`, and `not` functions, chained off other MatchSets.**

 The `selectionFn` is used as follows: All views have a method `setNaturalSelection`.
 This method calls `selectionFn` and then saves the result as `this.match_set`.
 Then, whenever `getCurrentItems` is called, it does not have to revaluate the filters.
-It simply pulls the `this.match_set` off the view and then applies any sorts or paging.
+It pulls the `this.match_set` off the view and then applies any sorts or paging.
 This allows for fast switching of sorts and pages without filters having to be reassessed. `setNaturalSelection` is automatically called on a View whenever an item changes or a filter's query changes.
 However, you can call `setNaturalSelection` yourself if you need to force a refresh or a recache.

 Other common attributes/methods to extend the default PourOver view with are: